nodeschool/amsterdam/presentations/nodejs-interactive/markdown/introduction.md

 <!-- - was "founded" or rather came to exist by Substack, Max Ogden, Rod Vagg and others. -->
 - Chapter: based on geolocation: one chapter per city
 - as we speak 170 chapters on 6 continents
-- 570+ events and growing
+- 571+ events and growing
-- (and still growing and reinventing ourselves)

 ### NodeSchool world wide